 Earlier, we mentioned one of the main differences between these two medications.
 Again, the buspirone interacts with the serotonin neurotransmitter within the brain while benzodiazepines interact with the GABA receptors.
 So, they tend to affect the body in different ways.

 Also, unlike benzodiazepines, BuSpar doesn’t impair memory or cognitive performance or driving skills.
 In many cases, people who use benzos experience heavy sedative effects.
 But, buspirone is not a sedative, so it doesn’t cause individuals to feel the same sedating effects of benzos.
-Still, despite the fact that the sedative aspect does not occur with BuSpar use, people who use this medication will still experience a calming effect, which can help to alleviate the impact of anxiety in their lives.
+Still, despite the fact that the sedative aspect does not occur with BuSpar use, people who use this prescription medication will still experience a calming effect, which can help to alleviate the impact of anxiety in their lives.

 This is not necessarily to say that this drug has no potential for dependence, withdrawal symptoms, or rebound anxiety after drug withdrawal.
 After all, individuals can become physically or emotionally dependent on many substances, even the ones that are meant to help them and not hurt them.
 So, it’s important to speak with a medical professional before using any medication, including BuSpar.